California Tax Law Overview

 Under normal circumstances, the Factored-Base value (base value plus the inflation factor) is well under the market value as time goes by.
 This was the intent of Proposition 13.
 It revolved around the belief that a person who owns their property for a long time should not be taxed higher because their neighbors are buying during a higher real estate market.

-In order to protect property owners when the real estate market fluctuates downward, another proposition was passed.
+In order to protect property owners when the real estate market fluctuates downward, another proposition was passed in November 1978.
 Proposition 8 was established to protect property owners from being taxed on a value that is higher than current market.
 The Assessor can review your assessed value and enroll the lower of either the factored-base value or the current market value.

 Temporary Value Reductions